QualityWorksCG/helpText-script/README.md

   npm install
 ```

-Open the HelpText.js file using your editor and set the regoin, and location of the csv file where the information is located.
+Open the HelpText.js file using your editor and set the region, and location of the csv file where the information is located.
 See [demo video](https://drive.google.com/file/d/1eY2gaHyW_eW0KifMBeXa08BWlx8UUuLS/view?usp=sharing)

 Run the script by using the command.